ibm-cloud-docs/AnalyticsEngine/Retrieve-IAM-access-token.md

 bx iam oauth-tokens
 ```

 Two tokens will be produced: one named `IAM token` and the other one named `UAA token`.
-Use `IAM token` for making cluster management REST API calls and `UAA token` to programmatically provision an instance of the IBM Analytics Engine service.
+Use `IAM token` for making cluster management REST API calls and `UAA token` to programmatically provision an instance of the {{site.data.keyword.iae_full_notm}} service.